openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 python3 export_rnnt_to_onnx.py
 ```

-After that files rnnt_encoder.onnx, rnnt_prediction.onnx, and rnnt_joint.onnx will be saved in the current directory.
+After completing this step, the files rnnt_encoder.onnx, rnnt_prediction.onnx, and rnnt_joint.onnx will be saved in
+the current directory.

 **Step 6**.
 Run the conversion command: